r3wald/espurna-wiki/TwoStepUpdates.md

 Finally, if you are using PlatformIO, you can also use the ESPurna OTA Manager (still a beta feature) that will guide you throu the process...

 Starting from 1.12.4 you can also upgrade de firmware from the Terminal providing the URL of an image.
-Check [OTA updates from the Terminal](https://github.com/xoseperez/espurna/wiki/OTA#updating-from-the-terminal).
+Check [Updating from the Terminal](https://github.com/xoseperez/espurna/wiki/OTA#updating-from-the-terminal).

 ## About ESPurna Core